LeeHeu/Find_The_Way_OUT/README.md

 *In the begin of the game, you are going to become a friend of Lan who is really needing your helps to puzzle the questions of himself.

-*Lan is a observing person with profound thoughts, though your mission is to not let him be so negative and depressed with his thoughts.
-Help him find the truth of life and the meaning of it.
+*Lan is a observing person with profound thoughts, though your mission is to help him find the truth.

 -> HOW TO PLAY: